AnthonyTieu/Zombie-Autoshooter/README.md

 -Ensure that all important windows are closed

--Press the 'q' key to kill the program
+-Press the 'q' key to terminate